September 11, 2015

 - Individuals whose ultrasound and blood work look good, but where other tests indicate there is a substantial amount of scar tissue in the liver.

 In this situation—which means a large number of people—we have two fairly good ways of finding out who these people are:

---We can do a liver biopsy, a procedure that has very little risk and takes just a few minutes to perform, where a small bit of liver tissue is obtained for microscopic analysis (pathology evaluation).
+--We can do a liver biopsy, a procedure that has little risk and takes just a few minutes to perform, where a small bit of liver tissue is obtained for microscopic analysis (pathology evaluation).
 This is done as an outpatient, usually by a radiologist who uses ultrasound to guide the thin biopsy needle very quickly into and back out of the liver (lower right rib cage region) to get the tissue.
-The area is numbed before doing the biopsy, but there is brief pain to it.
+The area is numbed before doing the biopsy, but it is slightly painful.
 The pathologist examines the tissue.
 The report tells us what amount of inflammation is going on, and, most importantly, what amount of scar tissue is present—from a grade of zero for none, to a high grade where there is liver cirrhosis.
-We can get approval to treat those who have medium or more advanced grades of scar tissue, which is usually years before any symptoms or complications of liver disease are destined to occur.
+We can get approval to treat those who have medium or more advanced grades of scar tissue, which is usually years before any symptoms or complications of the liver disease are destined to occur.